durrantlab/hbonanza/README.md

 ### Examples of Usage

-<u>Example 1</u>: Load in a trajectory named "traj.pdb".
+<ins>Example 1</ins>: Load in a trajectory named "traj.pdb".
 Define hydrogen bonds
 to be those that 1) have donor-acceptor distances less than or equal to 3.0 angstroms, 2) have hydrogen-donor-acceptor angles less than or equal to 30 degrees, and 3) are formed in at least 50% of the trajectory frames.
 Show the